This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 The following nationalities when arriving in the UK are permitted to use the “E-Gates” for quicker entry into the UK.

-- Any EU/EEA national
+• Any EU national

-- Australia
+• Australia

-- Canada
+• Canada

-- Japan
+• Japan

-- New Zealand
+• New Zealand

-- Singapore
+• Singapore

-- South Korea
+• South Korea

-- USA
+• USA

-This means that if you are a national of any of the above countries and once your Student visa is approved and you have your “90 day visa sticker”, you can choose to use the E-Gates at a UK airport instead of waiting in line to see a Border Officer.
-It is not mandatory to use an E-Gate and you can still see a Border Officer if you want.
+This means that if you are a national of any of the above countries and once your Student Visa is approved and you have your “90 day visa sticker”, you can choose to use the E-Gates at a UK airport instead of waiting in line to see a Border Officer.
+It is not mandatory to use an E-Gate and you can still see a Border Officer if you wish.
 More information here.

 All other nationalities still must see a Border Officer and present their visa/passport in person when entering the UK.